austin-wants-to-code/react-app-template/README.md

 Commands:

 - npm run test
-    - Runs the application tests.
-Coverage reports can be found in the "coverage" folder at the root of the project.
+    - Runs any tests found within the "tests" folder.
+After the tests have been executed, a code-coverage report will be created in the "coverage" folder.
 - npm run test-watch
-    - Runs the applications tests and watches for changes.
-When a file is updated, the tests relying on this file are rerun.
-Coverage reports can be found in the "coverage" folder at the root of the project.
+    - Runs tests as described for the "test" command, however, tests will be reran if any changes to the code have been made.
+Only tests reliant on the updated code will be reran.
 - npm run local-server
     - Runs the application locally via Webpack Dev Server.
 Hot reload is active.
 - npm run devbuild